How To Throw Puppy Parties – 11 Ideas For Socialising Puppies

 The timid puppy can't escape from the uncontrolled chaser making the whole experience terrifying this fear is embedded during the most important part of their brain development creating problems later.

-One might assume that the chaser is a confident little fellow who loves interacting with other dogs.
-However, he is probably just as nervous but learning that he feels safest when bullying and asserting control over other dogs which can cause immense problems in later life when this behaviour is accompanied by biting.
+One might assume that the chaser is a confident little fellow who loves interacting with other play mates.
+However, he is probably just as nervous but learning that he feels safest when bullying and asserting control over other pups which can cause immense problems in later life when this behaviour is accompanied by biting.

 Sometimes a nervous or fearful puppy can be let off the lead for a time this gives him the confidence to explore his space without the feeling stressed once confidence is achieved the lead can be returned.